10 Tax Benefits of Investing in Rental Properties

 Learn more about depreciation and depreciation recapture →

-5. Deferring Capital Gains Tax
+5. Claim Long Term Capital Gains Tax Benefit

 Additionally, the depreciation expense is recaptured upon the sale.
 To work out the depreciation recapture amount, the total depreciated amount is treated as gains and taxed as ordinary income up to a maximum rate of 25 percent (depending on the investor’s federal income tax bracket).